You & Me (EP): Live performances

 The group held a comeback showcase on the day of the album release.
 The group started promoting on music programs, with their first performance being on MBC Music's Show Champion on November 22.
 They continued on KBS's Music Bank on November 24, MBC's Show!
 Music Core on November 25 and SBS's Inkigayo on November 26.

 Commercial performance

 You & Me debuted at number 8 on the Gaon Album Chart, on the chart issue dated November 19–25, 2017.
-It also debuted at number 4 on the US World Albums chart, and at number 17 on the US Heatseekers Albums chart, on the week ending December 9, 2017, achieving a new peak as a group in the lattest chart, after their debut EP peaked at number 25.
+It also debuted at number 4 on the US World Albums chart, and at number 17 on the US Heatseekers Albums chart, on the week ending December 9, 2017, achieving a new peak as a group in the latest chart, after their debut EP peaked at number 25.
 The EP debuted at number 23 on the Gaon chart for the month of November 2017, with 11,515 physical copies sold.